zeelot/minion-tasks-media/guide/minion-tasks-media/index.md

 ## Compile

-The `media:compile` task will search through Kohana's Cascading Filesystem and compile SCSS and JS files for you.
+The `media:compile` task will search through Kohana's Cascading Filesystem and compile files for you based on which compilers you have configured.

 ### JS